mperdikeas/js-filtered-datastore/README.md

     ds.clearFilters();        // clears any installed filters
-    ds.getSize();             // returns the size of the (filtered) datastore ds.get(i);                // returns the i-th element of the datastore (subject to filtering) ds.allFiltered();         // returns an array of the filtered values
+    ds.getSize();             // returns the size of the (filtered) datastore ds.get(i);                // returns the i-th element of the datastore (subject to filtering) ds.allFiltered();         // returns an array of the filtered values ds.getUnderlyingSize()    // returns the size of the backing datastore (without taking filtering into account)
 ```

 ##Use